kailash-manasarovar/statement/docs/timeline/2026/july.md

 - It seemed that everyone in the local area knew what was going on.
 - The Balinese are not stupid, and they talk to each other, and even the women at the massage parlour down the road seemed to "recognize" me whenever I walked in.
 - The local Balinese men that recognized me grinned and giggled.
-- The local Balinese women that recognized me looked like they were in mourning.
+- The local Balinese women that recognized me looked like they were in mourning and could hardly look at me in the eye.

 #### The fake pervert in security